bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * * *
 ## Course Staff
 This is a very large class and in order to better support each of your learning goals, we have a huge course staff.
 Our Peer Mentors (PMs) and TAs serve as your first point of contact in the course and you'll each be assigned to a PM/TA throughout the quarter.
-#### Instructor
-* Prof. Connor Bain (connor.bain@northwestern.edu)

-#### Graduate Teaching Assitants (TAs)
-* TBD

-#### Undergraduate Peer Mentors (PMs)
-* TBD
+You can see them on our Course Staff Directory which is available on Canvas.

 * * *
 ## Course Grading Policy